Disturbing video and a person questioned. Here are the key developments in the Nancy Guthrie case

 Later Tuesday, the Pima County Sheriff’s Department announces it has detained a person for questioning in the case after pulling them over “during a traffic stop” in Rio Rico, Arizona, around 60 miles south of Tucson, near the US-Mexico border.
 Hours later, early Wednesday morning, the person was released, CNN affiliate KNXV reports.

-Authorities also searched the vehicle and a search warrant was executed at a home, also in Rio Rico, the sheriff’s department said.
+The sheriff’s department confirms authorities also searched a vehicle and a search warrant was executed at a home in Rio Rico.

+The man detained by law enforcement later tells CNN his name is Carlos.
+He says investigators searched his home and car, and he was questioned from about 4 p.m. to midnight before being released.

-Separately, Patel said the agency is looking at “persons of interest” in the case without saying who might be under suspicion.
+Separately, Patel says the agency is looking at “persons of interest” in the case without saying who might be under suspicion.

 February 11

-Note: CORRECTION: An earlier version of this story incorrectly reported the timeframe that residents are being asked to share footage from on January 31.
-The alert did not specify whether it was morning or night.